RocketChat/Rocket.Chat.Ops/README.md

 # Rocket.Chat.Ops

 Highly customizable, bot-based, Github and Gitlab integrations and beyond.

 ## About

-Extending Rocket.Chat into the realms of specilized _chat centric_ applications.
+Extending Rocket.Chat into the realms of specialized _chat centric_ applications.

 Starting with a Chat Ops implementation for Github and Gitlab, but extendable to other application areas.